 General.
 Our 1998 senior notes are senior obligations, limited to \$150 million in principal amount, which mature on May 15, 2008.
-The 1998 senior notes, which were issued pursuant to an indenture dated May 19, 1998, accrue interest at a rate of 9 7/8% per annum.
+The 1998 senior notes, which were issued pursuant to the 1998 indenture, accrue interest at a rate of 9 7/8% per annum.
 Interest is payable each May 15 and November 15, commencing on November 15, 1998.

 Ranking.
-The 1998 senior notes rank senior in right of payment to any future subordinated Indebtedness (as defined in the 1998 indenture governing the 1998 senior notes), and pari passu in right of payment with all senior indebtedness.
+The 1998 senior notes rank senior in right of payment to any future subordinated Indebtedness (as defined in the 1998 indenture), and pari passu in right of payment with all senior indebtedness.
 Because we are a holding company that conducts business through subsidiaries, all existing and future indebtedness and other liabilities and commitments of our subsidiaries, including trade payables, will be structurally senior to the 1998 senior notes.